Sprott Physical Bullion Trusts

 4) Ability to Redeem Units for Physical Bullion

-The bullion Custodian can deliver the bullion almost anywhere in the world via an Armored Transportation Service Carrier.
+The bullion Custodian can deliver the bars almost anywhere in the world via an Armored Transportation Service Carrier.
 Physical redemptions will never dilute remaining unitholders.
-All physical redemptions are equal to 100% of the NAV of the redeemed units, less redemption and delivery expenses, including the handling of the notice of redemption and the applicable bullion storage in-and-out fees.
+All physical redemptions are equal to 100% of the NAV per Unit of the redeemed units, less redemption and delivery expenses, including the handling of the notice of redemption and the applicable bullion storage in-and-out fees.

 5) Investment in Physical Bullion Only

-With the exception of cash held by the Trusts to pay expenses and anticipated redemptions, the Trusts exclusively invest in physical bullion.
-At any given time, the Manager intends to hold 97% of the total net assets of the Trusts in physical bullion in London Good Delivery bar form for the gold and silver bullion and in Good Delivery plate and/or ingot form for the platinum and palladium bullion.
-The Trusts do not invest in precious metals or platinum or palladium certificates or other financial instruments that represent precious metals or platinum or palladium or that may be exchanged for precious metals or platinum or palladium.
+With the exception of cash held by the Trusts to pay expenses and potential redemptions, the Trusts exclusively invest in physical bullion.
+At any given time, the Manager intends to hold 97% of the total net assets of the Trusts in physical bullion, in London Good Delivery bar form for the gold and silver bullion and in Good Delivery plate and/or ingot form for the platinum and palladium bullion.
+The Trusts do not invest in precious metals or platinum or palladium certificates, futures or other financial instruments that represent precious metals or platinum or palladium or that may be exchanged for precious metals or platinum or palladium.

 6) Fully Allocated Physical Bullion - No Exceptions